 MLK Curriculum Project: "Teach the Speech"

 CSJ supports Georgetown’s “Let Freedom Ring!”
 Initiative in celebration of Dr. Martin Luther King, Jr. through the cross-campus MLK Curriculum Project - “Teach the Speech" - in partnership with the Provost's Office.
 One of Dr. King's texts is spotlighted across campuses during the Spring semester.
-Faculty across the University have integrated King’s speeches including “Letter from a Birmingham Jail” and “The Other America” into their diverse curricula from the Medical Center, to the campus in Qatar, to Georgetown Law Center.
+Faculty have integrated King’s speeches including “Letter from a Birmingham Jail,” “The Other America,” and "Beyond Vietnam" into their diverse curricula across five campuses.
 CSJ creates supplementary resources to assist faculty in weaving these texts into their courses.
 For more information and resources on this project, contact CSJ's Executive Director, Dr. Andria Wisler.

 Social Justice Curriculum Infusion